-Use the Shure MOTIV app to change microphone settings and to record, edit, and share audio.
+Use the MOTIV app to change microphone settings and to record, edit, and share audio.
 The device stores the most recently used settings for quick setup each time you record.

 Tip: Turn on Airplane Mode and Do Not Disturb to prevent interruptions to the recording caused by phone calls, text messages, or alerts.

 Tap Mic Setup on the navigation bar to access microphone controls

 ① Notifications The top two rows display lock mode, red dot for recording, which microphone is connected, and if advanced settings are on.